shawnhankim/standalone-rate-limiter/README.md

 ### Data Consistency
   - **Use Case:** What if rate-limiters are run on `distributed machines`?
   - **Downside:** Each user's `quata-remaning` can be different `per each machine`.
+  - **Improvement:**
-  - **Improvement:** Synchronizing local cache with remote centralized datastore.
+    - Synchronizing local cache with remote centralized datastore.
+    - What if local memory size is not enough?
+Using LRU cache and synching with datastore unless key doesn't exist.

 ### Race Condition
   - **Use Case:** Same data is available for multiple servers for a given user to read/write using mutex.
   - **Downside:** Latency issue to wait for locks release.
 (Rate Limiter <-> Network <-> Datastore)
   - **Improvement:**
-    - Relaxation to the system to allow some failure percentage to avoid locks and resolve latency.
+    - Relaxation to the system to allow some failure percentage to avoid remote cache/DB locks and resolve latency.
     - Updating cache from datastore using hybrid approach between event message and regularly query.

 ### Security